-Dental Anatomy is taught by lectures, recitations and demonstrations and a laboratory course comprising a study of the forms of individual teeth, carving tooth forms in ivory or plaster of Paris to exact dimensions of selected natural teeth; dissecting and studying the internal parts of natural teeth, pulp chambers, root canals, and tissues related to the teeth.
+Dental Anatomy is taught by lectures, recitations and demonstrations and a laboratory course comprising a study of the forms of individual teeth, carving tooth forms in ivory, plaster of Paris and modelling to exact dimensions of selected natural teeth; dissecting and drawing the internal parts of natural teeth, and the surrounding tissues relating thereto.
 For comparative Dental Anatomy, the teeth and skulls of different animals are used.